Monday, April 19, 2010

 I've attached a copy of the SBA Constitution as it now stands after the amendment process.
 I also attached a document containing the results of the vote we had on the amendments.
 The vote is broken down for each amendment, showing which ones passed and by what margins.
 You'll see that the amendments we passed were generally focused on making our annual elections more fair and accessible.

 I know you have concerns with the amendment process, and not just the results.
 Please remember that SBA meetings are open to absolutely anyone and everyone.
 We ask our DAC reps to publicize the dates/times of the meetings, but also schedule them every month according to the same formula so that students reliably know when we will meet without the DAC announcement.
-Any concern you have about DAC performance on this issue, though, could better be addressed by talking to
+Any concern you have about DAC performance on this issue, though, could better be addressed by talking to the Chair of the DAC.
+Further, the SBA Secretary, sends out reminders for every meeting to all of the SBA Liaisons (members of the Liaison Committee we created this year).
+He also sends out the minutes to that committee, which spans nearly every student group at this school.
+If your organization was not sharing information with you, please address that internally.

 Every meeting this year, we've had interested students who aren't SBA officers (executive or otherwise) show up to hear what we're doing, listen to the debates and discussions, and voice their concerns and positions.
 Our meetings where we discussed the constitution were held in this manner, as well.
 We began the process in January, so students had plenty of time to be informed of the process and to participate by voicing concerns and opinions.
 Each amendment was discussed and debated thoroughly with the assistance of non-officer attendees.
 You now have the results of the secret ballots submitted by all the voters.
 Please feel free to share that information.